Cook Islands Television: History

 The first proposal to set up a television service to Rarotonga was submitted by the Nine Network in 1987, the project would work depending on the situation in Fiji.
 The plan failed due to the economic downturn caused by the Fijian coups and Nine withdrew from the project.

 In 1988, a change in power occurred following elections in the islands and the introduction of television was seen as a priority by the new government.
 A new proposal was submitted by Television New Zealand, which unlike the Nine Network, didn't recommend a free-to-air system for broadcast.
 Its involvement was purely commercial, with the Cook Islands Government providing funds and TVNZ purchasing and setting up production equipment and initial basic training for staff under a government contract.
 Programming was provided under an exclusive confidential contract from TVNZ.

 CITV launched on 25 December 1989 (Christmas Day).
 The government in May 1989 had outlined that the channel would open ahead of the end of 1989.
+The Christmas Day launch was seen with opposition from the Religious Advisory Council, who thought the introduction of the service would detract from the essence of Christmas, especially being a family day.
+Plans to introduce it in the new year were suggested, but ultimately CIBC launched it on Christmas Day as planned.
 To fund the service a 2% increase on personal income tax was put to place.
 This was later revised to 1% in order to prepare for the 1992 Pacific Festival of the Arts.
 This caused the Cook Islands Broadcasting Corporation to use only half of what it had planned for development.

 Since the government assured that all Cook Islander citizens were levied with the increase, the plan was to make the television service available in the whole archipelago.
 The first phase involved Rarotonga, the capital island.
 In 1990, the service expanded to Aitutaki, the second most-populated island.
 In the third phase in 1992 the service was made available to Mauke and Manihiki.
 As of 1993 the final phase of the project was still on the cards, by bringing the service to the remaining islands: Atiu, Mitiaro, Mangaia, Penrhyn and Pukapuka.
 This fourth and final phase was set to be completed by year-end 1993.

 Formerly a government-owned entity alongside radio counterpart CIBC, it was privatised in 1996.
 Both companies were acquired by Elijah Communications in April 1997, as CITV had been operating at a loss in the previous year, as its privatisation hampered efforts to reach out to the outer islands.

+By 2003, CITV started at 3pm and was still the only television network in the country.

 In August 2010, Isaiah Narayan of Fijian commercial station Mai TV visited CITV to install a new fully-automated programming system.

+As of 2019, NZ$49,500 out of its NZ$50,000 bill was used by advertising from local businesses.

+In 2024, journalists from the station were trained at The Digital News Academy, alongside the Cook Islands Herald.